ajeetdsouza/zoxide/README.md

 #### Any POSIX shell

-Add the following line to your shell's configuration file:
+Add the following line to your configuration file:

 ```sh
 eval "$(zoxide init posix --hook prompt)"